Roy Wales: Premieres of works by Paul Patterson

-Wales has worked closely with British composer Paul Patterson over several decades.
+Wales worked closely with British composer Paul Patterson over several decades.
 The London Student Chorale commissioned Patterson's Kyrie for choir and prepared piano, and Wales conducted the World Premiere at St John's Smith Square on 17 March 1972 with the composer at the piano.
 Kyrie was also performed by the choir and conducted by Wales a month later at the Third International University Choral Festival at the Lincoln Centre in New York.
 Kyrie was recorded for the BBC in October 1972.

 Patterson's companion piece, Gloria, written for Wales and the London Chorale, was premiered on 24 March 1973 at the Royal Albert Hall.
-Gloria was performed by the same forces again at the Queen Elizabeth Hall on 24 June 1973, reviewed by The Daily Telegraph.
-Kyrie and Gloria were recorded in September 1975 at Abbey Road Studios for the HMV label under the title Choral and Organ Works, released in July 1977.
+Gloria was performed by the same forces again at the Queen Elizabeth Hall on 24 June 1973.
+Kyrie and Gloria were recorded in September 1975 at Abbey Road Studios for the His Master's Voice label under the title Choral and Organ Works, released in July 1977.

-Wales conducted the UK Premiere of Patterson's Requiem in Coventry Cathedral on 21 June 1975, performed by the University of Warwick Choir and Orchestra and London Chorale, and reviewed in The Birmingham Post.
-The first London Performance followed on 28 June 1975 with the London Mozart Players in the Queen Elizabeth Hall, and was reviewed in The Times and Financial Times amongst others.
+Wales conducted the UK Premiere of Patterson's Requiem in Coventry Cathedral on 21 June 1975, performed by the University of Warwick Choir and Orchestra and London Chorale.
+The first London Performance followed on 28 June 1975 with the London Mozart Players in the Queen Elizabeth Hall.

-The London Mozart Players commissioned Patterson's Clarinet Concerto and Wales conducted the World Premiere on 19 May 1976 in the Queen Elizabeth Hall with the LMP and Angela Malsbury, Clarinet.
-The concert was reviewed in The Times and The Guardian amongst others.
+The London Mozart Players commissioned Patterson's Clarinet Concerto and Wales conducted the World Premiere on 19 May 1976 in the Queen Elizabeth Hall with the LMP and Angela Malsbury, clarinet.

 Premieres of works by other notable composers

-On 11 November 1965, Wales conducted the Camden Opera Group in the concert performance London Premiere of Aaron Copland's folk opera The Tender Land in Chelsea Town Hall.
-The Premiere performance was reviewed in The Daily Telegraph and The Financial Times.
+On 11 November 1965, Wales conducted the Camden Opera Group in the premiere concert performance London Premiere of Aaron Copland's folk opera The Tender Land in Chelsea Town Hall.

 Wales conducted the UK Premiere of the one act opera Die Flut (The Tide) by Boris Blacher on 12 May 1966 in St Pancras Town Hall, with Camden Opera Group and Producer Charles Ellis.
-The performance (in a double bill with Purcell's Dido and Aeneas) was reviewed in What's On In London.

-On 1 November 1966, Wales conducted the UK Premiere of Laudes Organi by Zoltan Kodaly, performed by The London Student Chorale and Malcolm Cottle (Organ) at St Pancras Town Hall.
-This was reviewed in The Daily Telegraph.
+On 1 November 1966, Wales conducted the UK Premiere of Laudes Organi by Zoltán Kodály, performed by The London Student Chorale and Malcolm Cottle (Organ) at St Pancras Town Hall.